 Finlandia Payment Plan

 Students enrolled and in good standing are eligible to pay their semester charges using the Finlandia Payment Plan.
 There is a $25 non-refundable fee per semester to enroll in the payment plan.
-The payment plan splits each semester’s charges into five monthly payments for the fall and spring semesters, and three monthly payments for the summer semester.
-Fall semester payments are due in August, September, October, November, and December.
-Spring semester payments are due in January, February, March, April, and May.
-Summer semester payments are due in May, June, and July.
-Payments are required every month and due by the 15th of each month.
+Payments are required every month and due by the 20th of each month.
 Failure to make an installment payment when due can result in cancellation of the privileges of attending classes, registering for classes, eating in the dining hall, residing in the residence hall, and will impact your future use of a payment plan.
 Diplomas and transcripts, official or unofficial, will not be released until all balances are paid in full.
 If a student makes no payments on an outstanding balance for three months, the account is subject to collection procedures.
 All reasonable collection costs, including attorney’s fees, will be added to the student’s account balance.
+Please contact the Office of student Accounts for details.

 All student accounts must be settled by 4:30 p.m. on the final day of each semester’s drop/add period.
 Students whose accounts are not settled and complete on these dates may be dropped from all classes and dismissed from the university.
 Students with an outstanding account balance from a prior semester cannot re-enroll unless the account is settled in full prior to registering for courses, or approval is received from the Office of Student Accounts.
 Upon final departure from Finlandia University, before a diploma is issued or any transcripts, official or unofficial, are released, all outstanding balances must be paid in full, including library, parking and disciplinary fines, and any other charges.
 Students are responsible for fees incurred in collecting the account balance.
 For information, contact the Office of Student Accounts.